jzhaod/bias-detector/bias.md

 high-priced pumps at the bottom of oil wells.
 With luxury goods, the process works with a special boost because buyers who pay high prices often gain extra status from thus demonstrating both their good taste and their ability to pay.

 Consequence

-Antidote
+**Antidote**
 Some of the most important miscalculations come from what is accidentally associated with one’s past success, or one’s liking and loving, or one’s disliking and hating, which includes a natural hatred for bad news.
 The proper antidotes to being made such a patsy by past success are
-1) to carefully examine each past success, looking for accidental, non-causative factors associated with such success that will tend to mislead as one appraises the odds implicit in a proposed new undertaking; and 2) to look for dangerous aspects of the new undertaking that were not present when past success occurred.
+1) to carefully examine each past success, looking for accidental, non-causative factors associated with such success that will tend to mislead as one appraises the odds implicit in a proposed new undertaking; and
+2) to look for dangerous aspects of the new undertaking that were not present when past success occurred.

 In the business world, people under-appraise both the competency and morals of competitors they dislike.
 This is a dangerous practice, usually disguised because it occurs on a subconscious basis.